 Congratulations on taking the step to become a student leader at IPFW.
 By starting a new student organization, you will be helping enrich the culture at IPFW and increasing the number of extracurricular opportunities available to your peers.
 Below, you will find all the necessary tools for starting up a new organization.

-The first step in the process is to become chartered by Student Government, the Chartering and Recognition Process outlines what to expect and what is expected of you.
+The first step in the process is to become chartered by Student Government.
+The Chartering and Recognition Process outlines what to expect and what is expected of you.

-A big part of the process includes creating a document that governs your organization, you may use this Constitution Template as a starting point for drafting your organization's official constitution.
+A big part of the process includes creating a document that governs your organization.
+You may use this Constitution Template as a starting point for drafting your organization's official constitution.

 There is some information that must be present in your group's constitution in order to be approved by Student Senate and become chartered; as you create the document, be sure to follow these 18 Guidelines

 The advisor can be any IPFW staff or faculty member who is willing to commit to your group.
-The following Advisor Responsibility Form outlines what being an advisor entails and is the official forms that your organization's advisor must complete in order to be a recognized organization.
+The following Advisor Responsibility Form outlines what being an advisor entails and the official forms that your organization's advisor must complete in order to be a recognized organization.

-Once you have been chartered by the IPSGA Student Senate you must complete a Report Form and submit it to the SORC in Walb Union 214.
-This document is vital to the recognition process; it is also extremely important that your group updates the report form if there is a change in officers so that new officers can access funds through the Bursar
+Once you have been chartered by the IPSGA Student Senate, you must complete a Report Form and submit it to the SORC in Walb Union 214.
+This document is vital to the recognition process; it is also extremely important that your group updates the report form if there is a change in officers so that new officers can access funds through the Bursar.

-Each year presidents and treasurers must attend a seperate President and Treasurer Training session, most organizations will attend a Fall training, but we also will have a Spring session for new organizations and for groups with new officers who want to schedule events over the summer.
+Each year, presidents and treasurers must attend a seperate President and Treasurer Training session.
+Most organizations will attend a fall training, but we also will have a spring session for new organizations and for groups with new officers who want to schedule events over the summer.